7RU7H/Archive/Tools/Packet-Analysis/Wireshark/Wireshark.md

 -   Detecting and troubleshooting network problems, such as network load failure points and congestion.
 -   Detecting security anomalies, such as rogue hosts, abnormal port usage, and suspicious traffic.
 -   Investigating and learning protocol details, such as response codes and payload data.
+-   Create Firewall rules on the for various vendors from a couple of clicks

 ## Capture filters
 Filter by interface discard any from unselected interfaces like Display Filters uses the [Berkley Packet Filter](https://biot.com/capstats/bpf.html) syntax.